auth0/docs/STYLEGUIDE.md

 Punctuation belongs inside quotation marks in US American English, but not British English.
 Therefore, if you incorporate a quote within or at the end of a sentence, such as "You must end quotations with periods inside the quotation marks," you would construct the quotation as you see here, with the comma inside the quotation marks.
 If this becomes an issue when quoting code because the code does not include the punctuation mark in question, do not place the punctuation mark inside the quotes.

 ## Formatting
 Do not use block quote style for notes or warnings.
-It makes the note or warning too prominent.
+This makes the note or warning too prominent.